koleshjr/langchain_dj_gpt_-TOOLS-/README.md

 ## main.py
 Used to run our langchain dj gpt agent

-# How to run it
+## How to run it
-clone the repo
+  >clone the repo
-create a virtual environment
+  >create a virtual environment
-pip install -r requirements.txt create a .env folder to store all your api keys and secretive information that you don't wanna share then run the main.py
+  >pip install -r requirements.txt
+  >create a .env folder to store all your api keys and secretive information that you don't wanna share
+  >run the main.py
 =======
 >>>>>>> d10752875ae091645fe49003dfc9e8d2d291fa8b